Northern Territories Issue Q&A

 - However, as the Cold War drew to a close, Russia acknowledged the existence of the territorial issue and again confirmed that the Japan-Soviet Joint Declaration remained valid between Japan and Russia.
 In September 2000, when President Putin visited Japan, President Putin stated at a summit meeting that he considered the Japan-Soviet Joint Declaration to be valid.
-In the Irkutsk Statement of March 2001 it was confirmed that the Japan-Soviet Joint Declaration is a fundamental legal document that served as the starting point for negotiations between the two countries on concluding a peace treaty.
+In the Irkutsk Statement of March 2001, it was confirmed that the Japan-Soviet Joint Declaration was a fundamental legal document that served as the starting point for negotiations between the two countries on concluding a peace treaty.
 In November 2004, both Foreign Minister Lavrov and President Putin made statements to the effect that Russia, as the same country as the Soviet Union, is obliged to implement the Japan-Soviet Joint Declaration.

 - Q7What is the Tokyo Declaration in 1993?